Ultimate Guide for Buying Property in Singapore (Local vs Foreigner)

 Your tax rate is dependent on factors such as your Annual Value and whether you live in the property yourself.
 Basically, the higher the AV of your home, the higher the tax rate.
 The idea is to tax the wealthy more.
 Hence, properties that are not owner-occupied have a higher progressive tax rate.
 This is logical as those who own property they don’t live in (whether it’s rented out or vacant) are deemed to be wealthier.

-Following the latest announcement on Singapore Budget 2022, property tax will be adjusted marginally in two steps, i.e in 2023 and 2024.
-The real impact on this increment will be the luxury property segment, which they have a very high AV.
+Following the latest announcement on Singapore Budget 2022, property tax will be adjusted marginally in two steps, i.e., in 2023 and 2024.
+The real impact of this increment will be on the luxury property segment, which have a very high AV.
 For reference, a Good Class Bungalow had hit S$200,000 rental per month, or S$2.4mil a year.

 Let’s get down to the numbers.
 If you are an owner-occupier, the following tax rates apply to you.